aminson49/git_gitlab_sync/README.md

-# GitHub and GitLab Sync
+# GitHub and GitLab Sync.

 Scripts to keep repos in sync between GitHub and GitLab.
 Works with regular GitHub/GitLab, GitHub Enterprise, and self-hosted GitLab.